 How to Snag the Attention of a Distracted Child

 Any teacher or parent knows that the wandering eye — and mind — of a student with ADHD is a serious impediment to learning.
-Use these techniques to focus the attention of children with ADD who have trouble paying attention to assignments and lessons that don’t spark their interests.
+Use these techniques to increase focus and attention in children with ADD, particularly those who have trouble paying attention to assignments and lessons that don’t spark their interests.

 You’ve probably noticed that a child with attention deficit disorder (ADHD or ADD) can focus intently (also called “hyperfocusing) on certain activities — playing video games, for example.
 But when it comes to schoolwork, she has a hard time staying on task.

 Researchers recognize that ADHD doesn’t impair the ability to pay attention, but rather the ability to control what one pays attention to.
-Medication can do a lot to help many kids concentrate, but all children with ADHD can benefit from the focus techniques listed here.
+Medication can do a lot to help many kids concentrate, but all children with ADHD can benefit from the techniques to increase focus described here.

 Increase Focus In the Classroom

-- Seat kids with ADHD away from distractions, such as doors, windows, and high-traffic areas.
+- To increase focus, seat kids with ADHD away from distractions, such as doors, windows, and high-traffic areas.
 Surround them with well-behaved classmates.
 Arrange the room furniture so you can circulate freely and have access to all students — your movement will hold their interest and allow you to redirect a student whose attention drifts.

 - Make lessons exciting, funny, mysterious.
 Turn off the lights and use a flashlight to illuminate objects or words on the blackboard.
 Invite a surprise guest.
 Draw silly stick figures to illustrate key points, and invite students to the board to do the same.
 Whenever possible, plan lessons around current events or topics of interest to students.
 Hold their attention with batting averages and other baseball statistics during math.

-- Vary teaching methods.
+- Vary teaching methods to increase focus.
 Limit the amount of time that you talk while students listen.
 Have them chant math facts, tap out the number of syllables in words, or formulate questions for their classmates to answer.